 Overall, the average employment rate was 74% in the more developed regions in 2016, while in less developed regions, the average rate was only 65%.

-The ability of regions to withstand economic shocks and address high unemployment is determined by a combination of factors, including the structure of the economy, labour market flexibility, the level of skills and place-based characteristics, in particular the quality of governance.
+The ability of regions to withstand economic shocks and address high unemployment is determined by a combination of factors, including the structure of the economy, labour market flexibility, the level of skills, and place-based characteristics, in particular the quality of governance.

 For example, regional economies dominated by sectors heavily affected in the COVID-19 crisis, such as tourism or the cultural and creative sectors, may experience more severe and prolonged negative impacts on their socio- economic condition compared to regions with a more diversified economic structure.
 In this context, it will be important to consider how the budgets as part of the recovery plans and corresponding packages will be used and coordinated at European, national and regional levels.

-Working conditions are also an increasing issue, with aspirations for a better balance between work life and private life, equal opportunities, the role of persons with disabilities, as well as more flexible forms of work.
+Working conditions are also growing interest, with aspirations for a better balance between work life and private life, equal opportunities, inclusion of persons with disabilities, as well as more flexible forms of work.
 Moreover, pensioners’ role and place in the society should be better considered in an ageing society.

 As regards migration, the specific measures at EU level taken during the most critical years around the mid-2010s need to be evaluated and extended where relevant.
 Among the key lessons, the positive economic impact of the presence of refugees is largely determined by the success of their integration into the labour market.
 Differentiation is needed between policies targeting the socio-economic integration of migrants in urban and rural contexts.
 When considering the social dimension, the important role of local authorities and NGOs in the successful integration of migrants should be emphasized.

 Europe faces increasing and territorially different demographic challenges.
-Some of these factors entail ageing and depopulation / high density population, which may affect many regions, including rural and peripheral areas at the same time many metropolitan/urban areas are facing an increase of inhabitants, with possible severe impacts, including effects on social and territorial cohesion, public service provision, labour markets and housing, among others.
+Among these challenges, ageing and depopulation / high density population may affect many regions, including rural and peripheral areas.
+At the same time, many metropolitan/urban areas are facing an increase of inhabitants, with possible severe impacts on social and territorial cohesion, public service provision, labour markets and housing, among others.

 Access to services of general interest, education, training, healthcare, social care and social protection and inclusion, appears to be especially difficult for vulnerable groups and for people living in specific types of territories, such as rural areas with low accessibility or areas with geographical specificities, including mountains, islands, sparsely populated areas, coastal areas and outermost regions.
 Cohesion Policy governance and implementation mechanisms at the national level, and the regional level where relevant, should support capacity building among local stakeholders and institutional multilevel (‘policy making ecosystem’ approach), interregional networking and cooperation.